 Even if you’re not using the grill to making dinner, you might be able to use it to keep the food warm.
 Fire up one of the burners on the lowest heat possible and use it to keep casseroles or side dishes warm while you wait on the rest of the food to cook.
 Here are our favorite grilling ideas for dinner.

 Create a Double Boiler

 This option is great for delicate sides, like mashed potatoes or gravy.
 If you don’t have a double boiler, you can make one by bringing water to a simmer in saucepot or skillet.
 Place the bowl over the pan and let the steam keep it warm.
-Get more genius cooking tips that will save any holiday dinner.

 An Insulated Cooler

 If you don’t need to hold food warm for long, an insulated cooler is a fantastic option!
 The thick walls will keep the food warm for about 30 minutes.
 You can add a pot of boiling water to the cooler if you need to keep the food warm for a touch longer.
 It’s also great for travel.
 Get more tips for traveling with food.

 It’s not too big, so don’t expect to store a whole turkey in the thing.
 But a toaster oven is perfect for small items like rolls or dessert.
 The top of the oven often gets hot while it’s on, too, which means you can store a casserole on top and take advantage of the carryover heat.
 Learn how to reheat pizza so it tastes as good as day one.

 An Electric Blanket

 An electric blanket can do so much more than keep you warm on a cold day.
 Wrap it around your pots and pans, plug it in and turn it on.
 It’ll keep your food toasty and warm while you finish up the rest of the meal.
 Get more ideas for how to prep your kitchen for winter.